 - What treatments are available?

 - What books or other reading materials can you recommend?
-Do you recommend any websites?
+What websites do you recommend?

 - Where do you feel the pain?

-- Does the pain happen each time you have sex or only in certain situations?
+- Does the pain occur every time you have sex or only in certain situations?

-- Are you able to discuss your concerns with your partner?
+- Are you able to discuss your sexual concerns with your partner?

-- Do any other, nonsexual activities also cause you pain?
+- Do any nonsexual activities cause you pain?